How to Use a Massage Gun: Complete Beginner's Guide for Every Muscle Group

 How We Tested

 I tested each massage gun for a minimum of 14 days, using them post-workout 4-5 times per week.
-I measured noise levels with a decibel meter app at 12 inches distance, timed actual battery life from full charge to dead, and weighed each unit on a kitchen scale.
+I measured noise levels with a decibel meter app at 12 inches distance, timed actual battery life , and weighed each unit on a kitchen scale.
 Recovery effectiveness is subjective, but I tracked perceived soreness on a 1-10 scale the morning after lower-body workouts.

 Final Verdict